Schickli/opendidatu/README.md

 Tries to be a simple alternative to Didatu, with a focus on ease of use.
 The main goal is to have something for training purposes until a new full featured application is in place.

+Its fully self-contained application that can run without any internet connection after the initial setup.
+It uses SQLite for data storage and serves map assets from local files.
+We use the Swiss topo vector tiles as a map source.

+The application also provides a simple way of assesing if periodic messages were sent by the outposts.
+If for example a outpost forgets to send a hourly mandatory message, this can be easily spotted in the UI and the outpost can be contacted to check if everything is ok.

+For every message there is a flag for recording if the message was valid or not.
+This allows to easily filter out invalid messages in the UI and to have a better overview of the data quality.

 ## Docker

 The project now includes Docker packaging for a published-image workflow.